Property | Value |

 --master-data=2

-writes a comment on dump.sql
+writes a comment ondump.sql

-file and the ID to be used on the Slave setup.
-This option also locks all the
+that shows the log file and the ID to be used on the Slave setup.
+This option also locks all the tables while they are being copied, avoiding problems.

-tables while they are being copied, avoiding problems.$ mysqldump -u root -p --default-character-set=latin1 \
+$ mysqldump -u root -p --default-character-set=latin1 \

 --master-data=2 --databases DB_1 DB_2 > dump.sql